RoboBenchMart: Benchmarking Robots in Retail Environment: Store Robotics Benchmark

-To reduce computational overhead and preserve the fine-tuning setup, we generate only 248 trajectories per (task, item, fixture) triplet, totaling 2,480 demonstrations.
-To evaluate generalization, we limit the number of training objects per task to 2–3, ensuring they remain unseen in all other tasks.
+To reduce computational overhead and model a standard, realistic VLA adaptation setup for a new domain and tasks, we generate only 248 trajectories per (task, item, fixture) triplet, for a total of 2,976 demonstrations.
+To evaluate generalization, we restrict the number of training objects per task to 2–3 and ensure that these objects remain unseen in all other tasks.
 Although our simulator supports a variety of item arrangements, we use fully packed shelves for both training and testing (Figure~\ref{fig:product-arrangement:day1}), as models already struggle under this simplified configuration.
 Further details on the collected trajectories can be found in Appendix~\ref{app:dataset}.

 Models are finetuned exclusively on atomic tasks.
 Composite tasks are evaluated by decomposing them into sequences of atomic instructions, executed step by step using the same policy.
 Further details on fine-tuning and hyperparameters are provided in Appendix~\ref{app:finetune}.